RISHITHA-DHANALA/HTML-Programs/README.md

 # HTML-Programs
 This repository contains structured HTML programs demonstrating fundamental web page structure, forms, tables, multimedia, semantic elements, and layout design.

+**Overview**

+This repository contains structured HTML programs designed to build a strong foundation in web development.
+The programs demonstrate fundamental concepts of HTML including document structure, text formatting, lists, tables, forms, multimedia integration, and semantic elements.

+The goal of this repository is to develop a clear understanding of how web pages are structured using HTML.

+**Topics Covered**

+**Basic Structure**
+HTML document structure

+Headings and paragraphs

+Text formatting tags

+**Lists**
+Ordered lists

+Unordered lists

+Description lists

+**Links and Media**
+Hyperlinks

+Images

+Audio and video embedding

+**Tables**
+Basic tables

+Table headers and captions

+Rowspan and colspan

+FormsHTML Programs Repository
 Overview

 This repository contains structured HTML programs designed to build a strong foundation in web development.
 The programs demonstrate fundamental concepts of HTML including document structure, text formatting, lists, tables, forms, multimedia integration, and semantic elements.